mnot/I-D/json-home/draft.md

   the resource; equivalent to the Allow HTTP response header.
 * Specification: [this document]

 Content MUST be an array of strings, containing HTTP methods.
+As per HTTP, when GET is supported, a client MAY assume that HEAD is supported.

 ## formats

 * Resource Hint Name: formats
-* Description: Hints the representation types that the resource produces and consumes, using the GET and PUT methods respectively, subject to the 'allow' hint.
+* Description: Hints the representation types that the resource makes available, using the GET method.
 * Specification: [this document]

 Content MUST be an object, whose keys are media types, and values are objects, currently empty.